 Restricted Stock and Performance-Based Shares.
 A grant of restricted stock or performance-based shares will not result in taxable income to the participant at the time of grant, and the Company will not be entitled to a corresponding deduction, assuming that the shares are subject to transferability restrictions and that certain restrictions on the shares constitute a "substantial risk of forfeiture" for federal income tax purposes and the participant does not make an 83(b) election (as discussed below).
 Upon vesting, the holder will realize ordinary income in an amount equal to the then fair market value of the vested shares, and the Company will generally be entitled to a corresponding deduction.
 Gains or losses realized by the participant upon subsequent disposition of such shares will be treated as capital gains or losses, with the basis in such shares equal to the fair market value of the shares at the time of vesting.
-Dividends accumulated and paid to the holder of restricted stock upon vesting also will be compensation income to the participant (taxable as wages if the participant is an employee), and the Company will generally be entitled to a grant of restricted stock.
+Dividends accumulated and paid to the holder of restricted stock upon vesting also will be compensation income to the participant (taxable as wages if the participant is an employee), and the Company will generally be entitled to a corresponding deduction when the accumulated dividends are paid.
+A participant has the opportunity, within certain limits, to fix the amount and timing of the taxable income attributable to a grant of restricted stock.
 A participant may be permitted to elect, pursuant to Section 83(b) of the Code, within 30 days of the grant, to have ordinary income recognized immediately for the year in which a restricted stock award or performance share award, as the case may be, is granted in an amount equal to the difference between the amount paid for such restricted stock (if any) and the fair market value on the date of the grant, and to have the applicable capital gain holding period commence as of that date.
 In such a case, the Company would be entitled to a corresponding deduction for the year in which the stock is granted in the amount of such income recognized by the participant.